Even in a pandemic, drought drives water use along the Front Range

 The entire state of Colorado has been under some level of drought since early August, meaning that grass, shrubs and trees need more water than normal.
 To make up for that increased demand, Front Range communities have to rely more on the Western Slope water contained in their reservoirs.

-In a typical year about 48% of Denver’s water comes from the Western Slope, while Colorado Springs pipes in about 75% of its water from the other side of the divide.
-Fort Collins typically gets more than half of its water from the Western Slope and Aurora Water gets 25% of its water from sources within the Colorado River basin.
+In a typical year about 48 percent of Denver’s water comes from the Western Slope, while Colorado Springs pipes in about 75 percent of its water from the other side of the divide.
+Fort Collins typically gets more than half of its water from the Western Slope and Aurora Water gets 25 percent of its water from sources within the Colorado River basin.

 Even though most of western Colorado is now in an extreme drought, Front Range water providers are able to rely on their storage from previous years to provide that additional water and then refill the reservoirs during the next snowmelt season.